simple-login/website/content/blog/what-is-an-email-alias.md

 Look, we're a business, and we go through many hassles every single day to make sure our service is fast, responsive and worth your money (or time, if you stay with the free plan).

-**Our free plan gives you 10 aliases you can use and "kill" whenever you want.
+**Our free plan gives you 10 aliases you can use and disable whenever you want.
 Easy.**

 If you need more, we offer a premium plan for $30 per year, with heavy discounts for families, students and non-profits.